Hello everyone,

 So what should a person do if they happen to catch one of these stragglers?
 If you haven't figured that out by now, let me put it nicely - let nature take it's course, please!
 By taking these individuals indoors, by shipping them south, by enabling them in any way, you would only be helping to speed up this growing phenomenon, where natural selection is no longer working to keep the migration going strong.
 If you love monarchs and want their migration to continue, do not foster stragglers.

 Finally, so what about the wing color thing I mentioned earlier?
 I said that I can tell if a monarch is a migrant by its wing color.
 This is something I've done research on, and I'll put a link here to one paper that is online, and that will explain this in more detail.
 Essentially, all of my research shows that migrants tend to have deeper orange wings than breeding monarchs do.
 Sometimes it is so deep that it looks brick-red.
 In the case of the monarch I caught last week, take a closer look at it below, and compare the orange of its wings to that of a breeding monarch on the left.
 The physiological reason behind this deep color during the fall migration is not yet clear, but we do know that migrants tend to be redder, and that redness is correlated with migration success.
-I think I may blog on this in more detail later, if folks want to hear more about this research.
+So, the color of the monarch that I caught tells me that it was indeed a migrant.
+However, since it was so far behind in the migration, it likely will not reach its winter destination.

-I think that about covers this topic so I'll leave it here.
-Feel free to comment on this topic, or my kid's clothing, in the comment section below.
+OK, I think that about covers this topic so I'll leave it here.

 Direct link to this blog article: